-Montserrat has developed a national practice advising both consumer reporting agencies (aka background screening companies) and employers regarding their compliance with the Fair Credit Reporting Act (FCRA) and state consumer reporting laws.
-This includes the use of criminal and credit history information, motor vehicle records, as well as Fair Chance Hiring laws (aka Ban the Box ordinances), all tied to employment and tenancy background checks.
+Montserrat has developed a national practice advising consumer reporting agencies (aka background screening companies), software providers, providers of data, and employers regarding compliance with the Fair Credit Reporting Act (FCRA) and state consumer reporting laws.
+This includes the use of criminal and credit history information, motor vehicle records, as well as Fair Chance Hiring laws (aka Ban the Box ordinances), all tied to employment and tenancy checks.

-Montserrat counsels and defends companies regarding their hiring practices and compliance with the government’s Form I-9 and E-Verify employment eligibility verification requirements.
-Her practice includes advising clients on Form I-9 hiring practices and the E-Verify process, defending employers in civil and criminal workplace investigations, and conducting immigration-related internal investigations and Form I-9 audits.
-She serves as a member of the American Immigration Lawyers Association’s (AILA) Verification and Documentation Liaison Committee, this committee addresses worksite enforcement, Form I-9 and E-Verify matters.
+As part of her practice, Montserrat also counsels and defends companies regarding their hiring practices and compliance with the government’s Form I-9 and E-Verify employment eligibility verification requirements.
+Her practice includes defending employers in civil and criminal government investigations and conducting immigration-related internal investigations and Form I-9 audits.
+She has previously served as a member of the American Immigration Lawyers Association’s (AILA) Verification and Documentation Liaison Committee, the committee that addresses worksite enforcement, Form I-9, and E-Verify matters.

 Prior to joining AGG, Montserrat was in private practice with Greenberg Traurig LLP.
-She has worked in the U.S. Senate as Judiciary Committee Counsel to Senator Dianne Feinstein.
-Before working on Capitol Hill, Montserrat was at a boutique immigration law firm and began her legal career as a trial attorney for the U.S. Department of Justice, Immigration and Naturalization Service, entering service through the Immigration Attorney General’s Honors Program.
+She also worked in the U.S. Senate as Judiciary Committee Counsel to Senator Dianne Feinstein and began her legal career as a trial attorney for the U.S. Department of Justice, Immigration, and Naturalization Service, entering service through the Attorney General’s Honors Program.